A Distance Covariance-based Estimator: The MDep Estimator

-\citeauthor{szekely2007measuring}'s \citeyearpar{szekely2007measuring} weight function $ w(t,s) = (c_{p_u}c_{p_z}||t||^{1+p_u}||s||^{1+p_z})^{-1} $, besides yielding a reliable measure of dependence, results in a computationally tractable measure, obviates the choice of smoothing parameters (e.g., bandwidth or number of approximating terms in non-parametric approaches), and does not suffer from the curse of dimensionality.\footnote{See \textcite[section 2.1]{szekely2007measuring} for a discussion.
-Also, see \textcite{szekely2012uniqueness} on a discussion and proof of the uniqueness of the weight function.} While the form $ |\varphi_{\mathbf{U},\mathbf{Z}}(t,s) - \varphi_{\mathbf{U}}(t)\varphi_{\mathbf{Z}}(s) |_{w,n}^2 $ of the dCov measure is natural and intuitive as a non-negative measure of distributional dependence, the form $ \mathcal{V}_n^2(\mathbf{U},\mathbf{Z}) $ is computationally tractable.
-The MDep estimator proposed in this paper is based on the latter.
-For the estimator presented in this paper, the simplified formulation \eqref{eqn:dCov_Measure} has two main advantages: the permutation symmetry of $ \check{z}_{ij} $, i.e., $ \check{z}_{ij} = \check{z}_{ji} $, simplifies the application of U-statistic theory in the proof of asymptotic normality, and lessens computational time needed to evaluate \eqref{eqn:dCov_Measure}.
+\citeauthor{szekely2007measuring}'s \citeyearpar{szekely2007measuring} integrating measure $ w(t,s) = (c_{p_\Upsilon}c_{p_Z}||t||^{1+p_\Upsilon}||s||^{1+p_Z})^{-1} $, besides yielding a reliable measure of dependence, results in a computationally tractable measure, which does not require numerical integration, obviates the choice of smoothing parameters (e.g., bandwidth or number of approximating terms in non-parametric approaches), and admits multiple instruments.
+The simplified formulation \eqref{eqn:dCov_Measure} offers two key advantages for the proposed estimator: the permutation symmetry of $ \mathcal{Z}_{ij,n} = \mathcal{Z}_{ji,n} $ facilitates the use of U-statistic theory in establishing asymptotic normality and reduces the computational burden in evaluating \eqref{eqn:dCov_Measure}.